greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 * **Reasoning**
 	* Restatement says that entering land may only be done to avert imminent public disaster
 	* It's not fair to hold an innocent 3rd party responsible for damage sustained to her property.
-	* Takings clause of MN Const says private property won't be taken without compensation.
+	* Takings clause of MN Const says private property for public use won't be taken without compensation.

 * **Holding**
 	* Reversed.

 * **Rule**
-	* PD should compensate 3rd parties for damages caused by pursuit of suspect
+	* PD should compensate 3rd parties for damages caused by pursuit of suspect.
+People shouldn't bear the burden of risks of which they were innocent.

 * **Notes**
 	* Other jurisdictions interpret 'takings' more narrowly to refer to property taken for public improvement